 The 18 hole golf course is a further asset at the castle and so too the spa and beauty centre which offers a whole manner of pampering as well as an indoor swimming pool.
 You may also find yourself just wandering around the beautifully kept grounds and soaking in the peace and tranquility of the surrounding nature.

-Castle Hotel Münchhausen is less than an hour’s drive from Hanover, Lower Saxony and very close to the pretty, and historical, town of Hamelin by the River Weser, where the legend of the Pied Piper (of Hamelin, to give it its full title) was born.
+Castle Hotel Münchhausen is less than an hour’s drive from Hanover, Lower Saxony and very close to the pretty, and historical, town of Hamelin by the River Weser, where the the Grimm Brother’s fair tale The Pied Piper (of Hamelin, to give him his full title) was set.
 It is a wonderful place to stroll around with small quaint streets and lots of those classic medieval era half timbered houses.

 Hämelschenburg Palace is another nice day out nearby as is Corvey Abbey, or indeed any of the other so called Seven Castles in Leine.
 So too is the Royal House of Schaumburg-Lippe with its park, mausoleum and famous Royal Riding School.